Preventing Dog Bites

 Some Dog Breeds are More Aggressive

 Some dog breeds, statistically, are much more likely to bite than others, and some breeds account for an overwhelming percentage of fatal dog bites.
-Pit bulls, Rottweilers, and wolf mixtures account for over half of all fatal dog attacks and 25% of all dog bites.
+Pit bulls and Rottweilers account for 76% of fatal dog bites in the last 15 years.
 While not every Pit Bull or Rottweiler is dangerous, statistics do show that these breeds, on average, tend to be more aggressive than others.
-The CDC has more information in this study on aggressive dog breads [PDF].